-- In 2020, 1 283 349 people were employed in sport organisations all over EU-28.
+• In 2020, 1 283 349 people were employed in sport organisations all over EU-28.
 This is 74.3% of the total sport workforce (sport and non-sport organisations).
-This represents a growth of 20.7% over the 10-year period. - 57.7% of those working in sport organisations are male versus 42.3% who are female.
-The trend has been in favour of male employment (55.6% male in 2011, 44.4% female in 2011) - Most workers in sport organisations (53.1%) are aged 25-49, 22.4% are 15-24 and 24.5% are 50+.
+This represents a growth of 20.7% over the 10-year period.

+• 57.7% of those working in sport organisations are male versus 42.3% who are female.
+The trend has been in

+• Most workers in sport organisations (53.1%) are aged 25-49, 22.4% are 15-24 and 24.5% are 50+.
 The percentage share of the middle age group has declined (55.9% in 2011), as has the youngest age group (24.0% in 2011).
 Those in the oldest age group have increased (20.1% in 2011).
-The trend over the last 10 years has been for the older age group to increase while the middle age group decreases, and the young age group stays broadly similar. - A small majority of those working in sport organisations (50.9%) have middle level qualifications.
+The trend over the last 10 years has been for the older age group to increase while the middle age group decreases, and the young age group stays broadly similar.

+A small majority of those working in sport organisations (50.9%) have middle level qualifications.
 36.1% have high level qualifications and only 13.0% of this group have low level qualifications.
-The tendency has been for those with high level qualifications to increase (26.3% in 2011) and those with middle level qualifications to decline (53.7% in 2011) and for those with low level qualifications also to go down (20.0% in 2011). - 59.8% of those working in a sport organisation are employed full-time and 40.2% part-time.
-Proportions have remained fairly similar over 10 years with a very slight advantage to full-time employment. - 83.2% of those working in sport organisations have employed status and 16.8% are self-employed.
+The tendency has been for those with high level gualifications to increase (26.3% in 2011) and those with middle level gualifications to decline

+• 59.8% of those working in a sport organisation are employed full-time and 40.2% part-time.
+Proportions have

+• 83.2% of those working in sport organisations have employed status and 16.8% are self-employed.
 The trend over 10 years has been in favour of self-employment (15.6% in 2011).
-It is notable that self-employment in sport organisations is lower than that for the sport workforce as a whole (24.1%).
+It is notable that self-employment in sport

-SUMMARY FACT SHEETS NOW AVAILABLE WITH LATEST STATISTICS ABOUT THE SPORT LABOUR MARKET
+SUMMARY FACT SHEETS WITH LATEST STATISTICS ABOUT THE SPORT LABOUR MARKET

-We encourage you to read and download the summary fact sheet which has been produced to summarise with some infographics the main findings presented in this report.
+We encourage you to read and download the relevant summary fact sheets which has been produced to summarise with some infographics the main findings presented in this report.

 One specific fact sheet has been developed for the EU-28 sport labour market and we are delighted to inform you that national fact sheets have been designed and published for each of the 28 Member state.
-They gather the best information available about the sport labour market but should not necessary be seen as the exact reality of the sector.
+They gather the latest information available about the sport labour market but should not necessary be seen as the exact reality of the sector.
 The ambition is to publish a maximum of available official statistics at the European and national level to underline main findings and tendencies and to help create policy discussions, concrete impact and potential collaborations through the sector.